 The assessment of convection-permitting simulations over long simulations requires further attention, in particular for the dynamical downscaling of global climate models used for projections of future scenarios.
-This article is designed to evaluate the skills of a unique regional climate model with a convection permitting set-up to simulate extreme hourly and daily precipitations in a region prone to such convective event in the Mediterranean area (Nuissier et al., 2008).
-The analysis made here is at a climate scale and is done by dynamically downscaling the climate information privded by the existing EURO-CORDEX experiments (Coppola et al., 2020; Jacob et al., 2014; Kotlarski et al., 2014; Vautard et al., 2020).
+However, such long simulations, to the best of our knowledge, have never been done for coastal area in the Mediterranean region.
+This article is designed to evaluate the skills of a unique regional climate model (WRF) with a convection permitting set-up to simulate extreme hourly and daily precipitations in a region prone to such convective event in the Mediterranean area (Nuissier et al., 2008).
+The analysis made here is at a climate scale and is done by downscaling the existing results of EURO-CORDEX simulations (Jacob et al., 2014; Kotlarski et al., 2014; Coppola et al., 2020; Vautard et al., 2020).
 The assessment is not made at the event or process levels but uses long simulations to evaluate whether the statistical properties (intensity, duration) of events are comparable to observations.
-The area under consideration in this article is the Cévennes mountain range, a part of the Massif Central in the south of France (1), where extreme precipitation events are most intense in France (Vautard et al., 2015).
+The area under consideration in this article is the Cévennes mountain range where extreme precipitations are most intense in France (Vautard et al., 2015).
 The experimental design of these runs, reference datasets and evaluation methods are presented in Section 2.
 The evaluation and discussion are given in Section 3.
 The last section presents the conclusion.
-We also provide supplementary information where a few simulations with convection-permitting configuration driven by the ERA-Interim are tested to select an appropriate domain.